Shinya Lin

 Charting systems - composition

-In VVD21, using the sdvx controller (the chart pic1 is for), which has four main buttons, two effect buttons, a start button, two knobs, and an extra button.
-I used them as midi inputs sending signals into MAX/MSP, with sound samples and live processing effects, treating the controller as an instrument.
+In VVD21, I utilized the Sound Voltex controller (the chart in pic1) featuring four main buttons, two effect buttons, a start button, two knobs, and an extra button.
+I used these as MIDI inputs to send signals into MAX/MSP, incorporating sound samples and live processing effects, effectively treating the controller as a musical instrument.

 Variation of charting systems